marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ### Atomicity

 A good commit is about atomicity.
-Not unlike Unix philosophy, a commit should do [one thing](http://dev.solita.fi/2013/07/04/whats-in-a-good-commit.html) and on thing well.
+Not unlike Unix philosophy, a commit should do [one thing](http://dev.solita.fi/2013/07/04/whats-in-a-good-commit.html) and one thing well.
 The reason is that it will allow to undo a precise change very easilyit will provide a kind of documentation about how the system works in its whole.
 A commit message where the conjunction ’and’ appears is probably not very atomic.
 Nonetheless, doing only one thing does *not* necessarily mean that a good commit should impact only a single file.
 Typically making a change in the code base will require a test suite update.